Autodesk/sitoa/README.md

 You will find a placeholder scene file called `test.scn` in the `data` folder.
 The test is checked by rendering the scene and comparing the result with the reference image.
-If the difference is bigger than a pre-specified threshold, the test will fail.
+If the difference is bigger than a predefined threshold, the test will fail.

 To re-generate the reference image for a specific test, type: